home > volunteer kindergarten teacher > apply for this program

 After you have been admitted to participate in the program, you would now have to execute the following:

-• We will meet and greet you at the Airport in Accra (ACC) on your arrival day
+• We will meet you at the Airport in Accra (ACC) on your arrival day.

-• We can loan you a local mobile phone with IDD on your arrival into Ghana
+• We will give you a smart phone with internet and IDD (International Direct Dialing) capability on your arrival day.

-• The average work day is 3-5 hours for this program
+• The average work day is 3-8 hours for this program.

 Back to top